GroceyLot/Txt-Image-Maker/README.md

  164  47 129  52 17125
  140 120 155 120 11125
  155 120 163 117 11125
- Find out what that is by getting the app =D.
+ (Legacy edition file, only usable on newer versions when put through the converter) Find out what that is by getting the app =D.
  My project on scratch
  https://scratch.mit.edu/projects/725997352/